 - Chicago Jazz Festival: A major city music festival since 1979, this free event spans over Labor Day weekend (August 23 to September 1, 2019) and features jazz performances in Grant Park from genre legends and up-and-coming stars.
 Visitors are encouraged to bring lawn chairs and picnic baskets, and all ages can attend.

 - North Coast Music Festival: Another significant live music festival, North Coast also takes place during Labor Day weekend.
 In addition to top-billed performances by Odesza and Bassnectar, the event features a number of high-profile house music deejays and takes place in Union Park.

-- Green City Market: More than 50 vendors are on hand at Green City Market, which celebrates its 20th anniversary in 2018.
+- Green City Market: More than 50 vendors are on hand at Green City Market.
 This bi-weekly event takes place all month long in Lincoln Park, is one of the largest markets in the country, and features chef demonstrations by local and nationally known professionals as well as events for school-age children.

 - Riot Fest: This three-day event in Douglas Park will take from September 13 to 15, 2019, and is said to rival Lollapalooza with its musical lineup, which includes Blink 182, Beck, Elvis Costello, Incubus, Young the Giant, Interpol, Blondie, and Father John Mister this year.

 - Chicago Gourmet: The annual Chicago food festival—sponsored by Bon Appetit, the Illinois Restaurant Association, and Southern Wine & Spirits of America—occurs in Millennium Park and showcases local, national, and international culinary talent.